 Back to School Drive: Prior to the beginning of the school year, The Stars and Stripes Committee proudly leads the drive for collecting school supplies for military families that are currently serving at Camp Pendleton.
 When you are purchasing school supplies for your own children, please consider buying a few extra items for the military children: backpacks for small children, #2 pencils, pens, notebooks (not college rule), binders and notebook paper (not college rule), crayons, glue sticks and placing them in the bins located in the Temple Administrative Offices.
 For more information, please contact Marsha Schjolberg at email@example.com or Art Cravets at firstname.lastname@example.org.

-Stand Down: Each year in July, Temple Solel participates in a program, called “Stand Down” to support the veterans of San Diego.
+Stand Down: Each year, Temple Solel participates in a program, called “Stand Down” to support the veterans of San Diego.
 Held in Balboa Park over several days, Temple Solel is one of many organizations and service providers which offer a multitude of amenities for our soldiers, including but not limited to, clothing, showers, barbers, makeovers, medical, dental, and optical care, legal aid, and employment counseling.
 Temple Solel typically collects clothing (especially for job interviews) and undergarments for both men and women.
 If you would like to become more involved, please contact email@example.com.
+Click here for details on Clothing Drive.

 Community Service in the Religious School and Early Childhood Center: